-Four days of celebrations and exciting events began in Mandurah on Thursday, as Western Australia’s largest regional shopping centre opened to the public.
+Four days of celebrations and exciting events began in Mandurah on this month, as Western Australia’s largest regional shopping centre opened to the public.

 Hames Sharley designed Mandurah Forum, saw thousands of customers flood through its doors for the official opening, which included festivities and the launch of a number of major retailers in the region.
 Iconic stores including David Jones, Ella Bache, H&M and Mecca Maxima, (amongst many others) saw eager customers form queues around the centre.